anonx3247/SkillRL/README.md

 | **Iteration 1** | 89.55% (120/134) | 96.77% | 90.48% | 86.96% | 94.44% | 95.83% | 64.71% | 607s |
 | **Iteration 2** | **93.28%** (125/134) | 93.55% | 95.24% | 95.65% | **100.00%** | 87.50% | 88.24% | 703s |

-For reference, the full SkillRL paper (with GRPO training) reports 89.9% on ALFWorld.
-This frozen-model ablation surpasses that with skill evolution alone.

 ## How It Differs from the Paper